remotion-dev/remotion/packages/docs/docs/third-party.md

 ## Other libraries

 Are you interested in using other libraries with Remotion?
-You can [file a Github issue](https://github.com/remotion-dev/remotion/issues/new) to inquire it.
+You can [file a GitHub issue](https://github.com/remotion-dev/remotion/issues/new) to inquire it.
 While we cannot guarantee to help you, you can register interest and kick of the discussion.